By Isis Darios

 There’s also a fourth benefit that many find significant: A local guide is a perfect marketing tool for potential guests researching destinations.
-Travelers may stumble upon your guide in an online search while planning their trip, or find it on your website while researching places to stay and become interested in booking your property for their next hotel stay.
+Travelers may stumble upon your guide in an online search while planning their trip, or find it on your property’s website while researching places to stay and become interested in booking your property for their next hotel stay.
 The guide can serve as a free advertisement for your property and prove influential in a guest’s decision to stay with you.

 Now that you’re ready to create your own city guide, the following are a few questions to get you started.

 An essential benefit of having your local guide available online is the potential boost in your property’s search visibility.
 Since a detailed local guide provides good content to feature and link to on your website, it will give your property more opportunities to rank for specific searches.
 This content also engages potential guests as they browse your site.

 You may also want to consider providing guests with a physical version of the local guide.
 You can offer the printed guide at the front desk or leave a copy in the guest rooms.
 This option gives guests the ability to carry their guides with them as they head out the door.

 Alternatively, a guide could be provided as a PDF, so guests can download it onto their phones.
 Providing a downloadable PDF means no printing costs for you, and convenience for your guests since the guide will be easily portable and available on their phones even when they’re offline.